Toktom/toktom/README.md

 [<img align="left" alt="ResearchGate" src="https://img.shields.io/badge/ResearchGate-00CCBB?style=for-the-badge&logo=ResearchGate&logoColor=white"/>][ResearchGate]
 </br>

-Hello, I'm Michael and an acoustical engineering student at the Federal University of Santa Maria (UFSM), located in south Brazil.
+Hello, I'm an Acoustical Engineer from the Acoustical Engineering Program of the Federal University of Santa Maria, in Brazil.

 ## I'm a programmer and a gamer